Prisma Datasource

 Add secret

-You can specify secret in prisma_secret variable in config environment variables.
+You can specify secret in prisma_secret

-Database authorization
+Database Authorization

 The plugin provides rows and columns level authorization access as explained in Authorization.
 If you are not allowed to access something, then empty data is returned.